The First Physics Picture of Contractions from a Fundamental Quantum Relativity Symmetry Including all Known Relativity Symmetries, Classical and Quantum: Introduction

 Since Einstein, physicists have learned to appreciate how intimately connected the notion of spacetime is with its relativity symmetry -- the symmetry of admissible reference frame /coordinate transformations.
 With the development of the mathematics of group theory and their representations, as well as their applications in physics (mostly in quantum mechanics), we have also learned to appreciate the perspective of taking the symmetry as the starting point for the construction of a theory.
 In particular, both Newtonian space-time and Minkowski spacetime can be thought of as a (coset) representation space of the Galilean and Poincar\'e symmetry groups, respectively.
 The Newtonian model, as an approximation of the Einstein/Minkowski one, can be retrieved as a symmetry contraction limit \cite{IW,G,067}.
 The latter is just the mathematical way to implement, from the relativity symmetry perspective, the physical notion of taking the $c \to\infty$ limit, when all of the involved velocities are small compared to that of light ($c$).
 More interestingly, one can reason the other way around.
 The symmetry (algebra) of the Galilean boosts plus rotations is unstable against perturbations.
 When the vanishing structure constants in the commutator of two boost generators are made nonzero, one is forced to retrieve the (algebra of) the Lorentz symmetry as the unique (up to isomorphism) stabilized symmetry, with $\frac{1}{c}$ as the deformation parameter corresponding to an invariant speed $c$.
 Even if $c$ as never been measured to be finite, honest physicists can do nothing but give $\frac{1}{c}$ a lower bound.
 Whatever nonzero value for $\frac{1}{c}$ we admit, Lorentz symmetry provides one with a correct description of the relevant physics, while the Newtonian model can never be confirmed to be (exactly) correct -- merely correct up to some limitation in our measurements.
-Our proposed fundamental quantum relativity symmetry of $SO(2,4)$ \cite{030} comes from the idea of a fully stabilized symmetry, incorporating all the known fundamental constants $G$, $\hbar$, and $c$ into the algebra structure, with and the Poincar\'e symmetry as (part of) a contraction limit.
+Our proposed fundamental quantum relativity symmetry of $SO(2,4)$ \cite{030} comes from the idea of a fully stabilized symmetry, essentially incorporating all the known fundamental constants $G$, $\hbar$, and $c$ into the algebra structure, with and the Poincar\'e symmetry as (part of) a contraction limit.
+It is a formulation of the deformed relativity approach within the Lie group/algebra setting \cite{dsr,old}.
 For the sake of convenience, we note first the $SO(2,4)$ algebra is defined by \bea [J_{\ssc \!\mathcal R\mathcal S}, J_{\ssc\! \mathcal M\mathcal N}] = -i ( \eta_{\ssc \mathcal S\mathcal M} J_{\ssc \mathcal R\mathcal N} - \eta_{\ssc \mathcal R\mathcal M} J_{\ssc \mathcal S\mathcal N} + \eta_{\ssc \mathcal R\mathcal N} J_{\ssc \mathcal S\mathcal M} -\eta_{\ssc \mathcal S\mathcal N} J_{\ssc \mathcal R\mathcal M}) \;, \eea where $\mathcal{R}$, $\mathcal{S}$, ${\mathcal M}$, and ${\mathcal N}$ range from 0 to 5, and we choose the metric convention $\eta_{\ssc \mathcal M\mathcal N} =( -1, 1, 1, 1, 1, -1)$.
 All $SO(m,n)$ symmetries involved in this article are (preserved) subgroups/subalgebras of $SO(2,4)$ for which we typically skip repeating the commutator structures among the $J$-generator sets.
+Our recent studies \cite{066,070} put the relations between simple quantum mechanics and Newtonian mechanics under the same perspective.
+The current article is about fully connecting them all.